mustafahk27/mustafahk27/README.md

 # 💫 About Me:
-CS Junior at FAST NUCES<br>I'm currently working on ML & DL projects<br>I'm open to collaborate on AI based projects<br>I'm looking for help with cloud computing
+CS Senior at FAST NUCES<br>I'm currently working on ML & DL projects<br>I'm open to collaborate on AI based projects<br>I'm looking for help with cloud computing

 ## 🌐 Socials: